-300m Standard Rifle.
-Technical data, see par.
+300m 3-Position Rifle or Standard Rifle.
+Technical data for Standard Rifle, see par.
 2.5.

 The shooting event may be conducted with small bore rifle (.22LR) to be provided by the hosting country together with the ammunition.
 The weapons and ammunition shall conform to the maximum extent with the weapons and ammunition standards laid down in the respective ISSF General Technical Rules.